raghav0818/SUTD-CALENDAR-BOT/README.md

 📦 Installation

-Download this repository (Code > Download ZIP) and Unzip it.
+Download this repository (Code > Download ZIP) and extract folder.

 Open the extracted folder.